taiyuan2490/TaiyuanZhang-portfolio/critique-by-design.md

 https://www.pewresearch.org/short-reads/2023/05/23/71-of-asian-restaurants-in-the-u-s-serve-chinese-japanese-or-thai-food/

 I chose this visualization because it highlights cultural and demographic trends through the lens of food, a topic both accessible and socially meaningful.
-The charts are professional and clear, but they also reveal challenges around mixed denominators, overlapping categories, and geographic distortion that make them a strong candidate for critique and redesign.
-By improving how the story of Asian cuisine in the U.S. is communicated, I can practice clarifying complex datasets while maintaining visual appeal.
-The subject matter also feels highly relevant to broad audiences, from the general public to policymakers and cultural researchers.
+The charts trys to convey a lot of information, but when I first reading I found their are potential to make the plot more clear and easy to understand.
+By improving how the story of Asian cuisine in the U.S. is communicated, I can practice clarifying complex idea while maintaining visual appeal.
 ## Step two: the critique
 <img width="539" height="1148" alt="image" src="https://github.com/user-attachments/assets/9e6b3771-47f8-45dd-9d08-2b6bbb8554d3" />